4 Functional annotation

 4.8 GSEA

-The gene set enrichment analysis based on the background KEGG PATHWAY information is possible if the KO abundances are used. doGSEA function performs GSEA on the gene copy number table based on the grouping variable set in the stana object.
+The gene set enrichment analysis based on the background KEGG PATHWAY information is possible if the KO copy numbers are used. doGSEA function performs GSEA on the gene copy number table based on the grouping variable set in the stana object.
 The background set is obtained by KEGG REST API.
 The gsea slot is filled with the function.

 Note that background gene set contains the human disease category and the results should be taken care of with caution.